 Reports indicate that over 60% of the Wye is facing an ecological crisis.
 It is widely believed that unless immediate and meaningful remedial action is not taken, the Wye eco-system will suffer irreversible ecological damage.

 The river’s deteriorating state has been attributed to the unprecedented and disproportionate growth in poultry farms around the headwaters of the Wye.
-According to the calculations of the Campaign to Protect Rural England (CPRE), Shropshire, as at July 2020, in the counties of Shropshire, Herefordshire and Powys there are 500 farms with a total of 1,420 intensive poultry units/sheds, containing over 44 million birds.
+As at July 2020, in the counties of Shropshire, Herefordshire and Powys there are 500 farms with a total of 1,420 intensive poultry units/sheds, containing over 44 million birds.
+Numbers have been monitored by the Campaign for the Protection of Rural Wales (CPRW) in Powys and through an Economic and Social Research Council (ESRC) funded project by Cardiff University in Herefordshire and Shropshire.
 The run off of nutrients from chicken excrements from these farms is believed to have led to a major increase of phosphate levels in the river catchment in the past six years, causing the river to now exceed permitted levels of phosphates under the European Union (EU) Habitats Directive.

 Noble Foods is the UK’s largest egg producer – supplying the majority of the UK’s major supermarkets.
 The company also owns a number of leading UK brands such as Happy Egg, the UK’s leading egg brand.
 We believe that the fact that this major agribusiness is sourcing its eggs from an area where poultry farming has been linked to severe environmental damage is of great public interest.
 Despite the high standards of environmental compliance and supply chain integrity now expected by all the UK’s major food retailers, we find it concerning that, to date, Noble Foods does not appear to have given any detailed information on how it is working with farmers to help mitigate the problem.